fmolani/BFE-QM3/README.md

 ## Requirements

-The workflow has been tested with the following software:
+The workflow has been tested with the following main software:

-- NumPy
-- SciPy
-- PySCF
+- PySCF 2.12
-- OpenMM
 - Tangelo 0.4.3

 In addition, the VM2 workflow and its associated external dependencies (https://www.verachem.com/) should be installed and configured according to the corresponding software documentation.